 With monkeys in sight, I practically sprinted to the entrance of the sanctuary.
 The little fellas were casually draping themselves over the entrance sign and the surrounding fence—an advertising executive couldn’t have positioned them any better.
 With the entrance fee paid; I was more than ready to be one with nature.

 Not being technically inclined, I was a little nervous to take pictures with my brand new, never been used, digital camera.
-No sooner was the camera out of my knapsack and gingerly unwrapped from the plastic bag that was protecting it from the light drizzle falling, did a monkey sashay over and whip the camera from my unsuspecting hands.
+No sooner was the camera out of my knapsack and gingerly unwrapped from the plastic bag which was protecting it from the light drizzle falling; did a monkey sashay over and whip the camera from my unsuspecting hands.

 Holy crap!
 In shock, all I could think of was…that monkey has my brand new, never been used digital camera!
 Much to the monkey’s disbelief—I snatched back the camera.
-My relief at having my camera back in my possession was only temporary because I received a VERY stern reprimand from of one of the sanctuary staff who was under the impression that I’ve retrieved food back from this precious little creature and not my camera.
+My relief at having my camera back in my possession was only temporary because I received a VERY stern reprimand from of one of the sanctuary staff who was under the impression that I was behaving disrespectfully towards one of the precious little monkeys.

-I was mistaken when I thought it couldn’t get any worse—the second monkey opened his little mouth as wide as he could and sinks his crooked yellow-stained teeth into my leg.
+I was mistaken when I thought it couldn’t get any worse.
+The second monkey opened his little mouth as wide as he could and sunk his crooked yellow-stained teeth into my leg.
 My thoughts drifted, and I found myself wondering…does my health insurance cover monkey bites?
 I was fairly confident that—it didn’t.